ConnorCorbin/30-Seconds-Of-Spanish/README.md

   };
   ```

-  Additionally, the config file will need to be added into the `component-configs` folder which is located relative to the `src` folder.
-An example how this is done is below.
+  Additionally, the config file will need to be added into the `component-configs` file which is located in the `src/` folder.
+An example of how this would look is below:

   ```javascript
   import appleBannerConfigs from 'components/apple-banner/config';